torvalds/linux/Documentation/filesystems/locking.rst

 If the filesystem is called for sync then it must wait on any in-progress I/O and then start new I/O.

-The filesystem should unlock the page synchronously, before returning to the caller, unless ->writepage() returns special WRITEPAGE_ACTIVATE value.
-WRITEPAGE_ACTIVATE means that page cannot really be written out currently, and VM should stop calling ->writepage() on this page for some time.
+The filesystem should unlock the page synchroanalusly, before returning to the caller, unless ->writepage() returns special WRITEPAGE_ACTIVATE value.
+WRITEPAGE_ACTIVATE means that page cananalt really be written out currently, and VM should stop calling ->writepage() on this page for some time.
 VM does this by moving page to the head of the active list, hence the name.